At What Stage of the eCommerce Conversion Funnel Should You Cross-Sell?

 Fast Cross-Selling at the Final Stretch

 Integrating cross-selling at the bottom of the conversion funnel can help increase sales and improve customer satisfaction without being overly aggressive.
-But, through A/B testing, you can find if cross-selling works better at other stages based on your product types and customers' needs.
+But, through A/B testing, you can find out if cross-selling works better at other stages based on your product types and customers' needs.
 By understanding customers' intent and buying preferences, you can recommend relevant and personalized products, increasing the likelihood of cross-selling success.